 That day I pulled the stroller gently into the backyard.
 Tiny spring wildflowers sprouted everywhere in the expanse of weeds we called a lawn.
 The honey locust trees were in bloom, making the air smell particularly sweet.
 As I sat there watching my oldest child play and my daughter sleep, an ice cream truck passed a few streets away, adding a magical tune to the afternoon.
 The springtime smells, the sun shining on my little boy, the soft untroubled look on my baby’s face, the complete peace of sitting on the back step are still with me.

-Our lives are constructed of what we notice and remember.
+Our lives are stitched together by what we notice and remember.
 Look back at any particular phase of your life.
 What you recall is constructed from what you paid attention to.
 Each moment there are sights, sounds, tastes, thoughts and feelings unique to your experience.
 The way you pay attention to those elements forms your memories.
 The shocking part?
 Looking back and realizing how few rich and full memories we really form.